texfaq/texfaq.github.io/FAQ-whatmacros.md

 Macros are a _good thing_, since they allow the user to manipulate documents according to context.
-For example, the macro `\TeX` is usually defined to produce ''TEX'' with the 'E' lowered (the original idea was Knuth's), but in these FAQs the default definition of the macro is overridden, and it simply expands to the letters ''TeX''.  (_You_
+For example, the macro `\TeX` is usually defined to produce ''TEX'' with the ''E'' lowered (the original idea was Knuth's), but in these FAQs the default definition of the macro is overridden, and it simply expands to the letters ''TeX''.  (_You_